 Another interesting question is not so much about where should a law firm open its office, but more about how the location reflects the firm’s culture and image.
 First impressions count.
 When clients enter your office, the impression of your actual office should reflect the high-quality service you provide.

-What's more, those with families may find working from home a difficult balance, especially if there are children to be taken care of during work hours.
+If you just need an office to get out of the house every now and then, and for occasional meetings, you don’t have to commit to a full-month lease.
 If it’s too expensive to rent a private space in a building that has a large concentration of law firms, a dedicated desk may be a suitable option, as it offers respite from home and a break from monotony during alternate working days.
 You can even opt for an office for a day, getting a dedicated room for your busy day.

 Every industry has specific office needs.
 Internet connectivity and the discretion to work on confidential material are paramount for law firms.
 While a lawyer home office provides privacy, it doesn’t always have the luxury of space and may not even be in a convenient location.

 If your firm has a flexible work from home approach, your satellite office will still require fast internet connectivity and possibly space to accommodate several employees at the same time, as well as their necessary computer equipment.

 While other industries have adopted a cloud-based approach, law firms still likely need a safe location to store and review client case files.
 Convenient and secure locations with enough room for equipment and personnel to scale are hugely beneficial.